Buchenwald concentration camp: Liberation

-Thanks in large part to the efforts of Polish engineer (and short-wave radio-amateur, his pre-war callsign was SP2BD) Gwidon Damazyn, an inmate since March 1941, a secret short-wave transmitter and small generator were built and hidden in the prisoners' movie room.
-On 8 April at noon, Damazyn and Russian prisoner Konstantin Ivanovich Leonov sent the Morse code message prepared by leaders of the prisoners' underground resistance (supposedly Walter Bartel and Harry Kuhn):
+Polish engineer and short-wave radio-amateur Gwidon Damazyn, an inmate since March 1941, managed to build a short-wave transmitter and small generator and hid them in the prisoners' cinema.
+On 8 April at noon, Damazyn and Russian prisoner Konstantin Ivanovich Leonov sent the Morse code message prepared by leaders of the prisoners' underground resistance (believed to be Walter Bartel and Harry Kuhn):

 To the Allies.
 To the army of General Patton.
 This is the Buchenwald concentration camp.
 SOS.
 We request help.
 They want to evacuate us.
 The SS wants to destroy us.

 The text was repeated several times in English, German, and Russian.
 Damazyn sent the English and German transmissions, while Leonov sent the Russian version.
 Three minutes after the last transmission sent by Damazyn, the headquarters of the U.S. Third Army responded:

 KZ Bu.
 Hold out.
 Rushing to your aid.
 Staff of Third Army.